jamorris1819/NameGeneration/README.md

 and 't' follows 'e' 825 times.

 The program calculates a name by choosing a random (but biased towards a more common) character and repeating this until a nice string is made.
 The help improve names, the first 2 characters of a name cannot both be consonants, and you can never have more than 2 identical characters in a row.
+The program then has the capability to 'critique' each name, and gives a rating on how good of a name it thinks it is.

 ![Screenshot](http://i.imgur.com/EzvTunN.png)
 ## Code documentation